patrickt/pony/README.md

 Installation
 ============

-Pony has been tested under GHC 7.0.3 on Mac OS 10.7.
+Pony has been tested under GHC 7.4.2 on Mac OS 10.8.
 Theoretically, it should work on any POSIX platform.
 If you do not already have a working installation of GHC and Cabal, I recommend that you install the Haskell Platform.
 You'll also need [cabal-dev](https://github.com/creswick/cabal-dev), installable via cabal.

 To compile and run Pony, perform the following steps.

-    cabal-dev install-deps
+    cabal-dev configure
     cabal-dev install

-To run the unit tests, please run the `./tests` shell script.
+To run the unit tests, pass `--enable-tests` to `cabal-dev configure` and then run `cabal-dev test`.
 To generate documentation, run `cabal-dev haddock`.

 There are six built-in transformations that you can play with.
 They are currently being translated to use Pony's new library mechanism.